Leanne2704/front-end-react-app/README.md

 When use is authenticated, we check what they have access to.

 If they are 'admin' role
-They can see all branches.
+They can see all store branches.

 If they are 'manager' role they can only see their branch.